 and their symbolic interpretations of others.
 They arrive at very different

 beliefs from the Roman Catholics because both groups select different passages to read literally.
 They also reach different conclusions based on how they interpret key passages.

 - Liberal Christians generally believe that the beliefs of the authors of the

-Bible evolved greatly over the approximately one millennia during which the
+Bible evolved greatly over the approximately ten centuries during which the

-Bible was written.
+books of the Bible were written.
 Thus, there is little internal consistency in the

 Bible about the afterlife.
 Some liberals remain undecided on the existence and

 - Humanists, Atheists, Agnostics, etc. are generally skeptical about the existence of an afterlife.
 Most see no evidence for any form of human consciousness existing after death.
 All indications are that the brain is the source of our memories, talents, personality, etc, and that it stops functioning shortly after its blood supply ceases.
 However, people's influence does live on in their children and in other lives that they have

 Faced with such a diversity of beliefs about life after death -- even within